kajalkiran/way2sms/README.md

 ------------

 * Libraries (https://www.drupal.org/project/libraries)
-  This is a dependencies for way2SMS inorder to check the way2SMS API.
+  This is a dependency for way2SMS inorder to check the way2SMS API.

 * Rules (https://www.drupal.org/project/rules)
-  This is a dependencies for way2SMS as the way2SMS API is triggered with event, SMS action.
+  This is a dependency for way2SMS as the way2SMS API is triggered with event, SMS action.

 INSTALLATION